SirwanAfifi/sirwanafifi.github.io/_posts/2016-04-17-Why-Angular.md

 - SEO
   For dealing with this issue we can use server side rendering or use a [prerenderer](https://prerender.io/),
 - Performance
   One thing that causes performance problem in Angular is having too many bindings.
-If performance is important you can consider using a differnate rendering engine.
+If performance is important you can consider using a different rendering engine.
-- Extranal Events and Digest Cycle
+- External Events and Digest Cycle

 ### Conclusion
 Even though Angular 2 is coming, But Angular 1 is still a thing and I think Angular 1 will be supported for a long time to come.